 According to Gordon Gecko, “Greed is good.”
 Not to worry.
 If Hollywood promotes it, it must be good.

 Sloth is charming.
 It hardly seems worthy of mention in such awe-inspiring company.

 Sloth (Latin, acedia) can entail different vices.
 While sloth is sometimes defined as physical laziness, spiritual laziness is emphasized.
 Failing to develop spiritually is key to becoming guilty of sloth.
 In the Christian faith, sloth rejects grace and God.
 Sloth has also been defined as a failure to do things that one should do.
 By this definition, evil exists when good men fail to act.

 Wrath is a big deal, the cause for much of what ails America these days.

 Wrath (Latin, ira), also known as “rage”, may be described as inordinate and uncontrolled feelings of hatred and anger.
 Wrath, in its purest form, presents with self-destructiveness, violence, and hate that may provoke feuds that can go on for centuries.
 Wrath can persist long after the person who committed a grievous wrong is dead.
 Feelings of anger can manifest in different ways, including impatience, revenge, and self-destructive behavior, such as drug abuse or suicide.
 And ranting on social media.

 We seem to be in the middle of an epidemic of wrath in the U.S. Politically and socially, we are an angry, hate-filled people.
 Scary stuff.

 Ah Envy!
 The motivator of crime, the inciter of ambition.

-So what could I add to this prestigious list?
+What could I add to this prestigious list?